 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-This past week, a few days before the Sunday of Forgiveness, the Church celebrated the memory of Saint Polycarp of Smyrna.
+The Church celebrates the memory of Saint Polycarp of Smyrna.
 This man was a student of the Holy Apostles, and can teach us a something important about forgiveness.

 Polycarp was appointed Bishop of Smyrna by Saint John the Evangelist and Gospel writer sometime before John was banished to the island of Patmos in the year 96.
 Over the long years of his episcopacy, Polycarp attracted and taught many disciples of his own.
 They remembered the majesty of his countenance, the holiness of his behavior, and the conversations in which he told them the words he had heard from the Apostle John's own lips.